 Ghost stories abound in Old Louisville, which is known to be one of America’s most haunted neighborhoods – and taking a tour to learn about the ghosts is one of the fun Louisville outdoor activities.
 Book it now to reserve your spot!

-No doubt about it, one of the most fun and unique things to do in Louisville, KY is to drink bourbon.
-While it is possible to walk into any bar in the city and order a bourbon drink, we think the best experience is to taste it from the source.
+No doubt about it, one of the most fun and unique things to do in Louisville, KY is to drink bourbon!
+While it is possible to walk into any bar in Louisville and order a bourbon drink, we think the best experience is to taste it from the source.

-The city is home to more than a dozen distilleries – several of which are located right in the heart of the city along a stretch dubbed, “Whiskey Row”.
+The city is home to more than a dozen distilleries – several of which are located along a stretch of road dubbed, “Whiskey Row”.
 Old Forester, Kentucky Peerless, Angel’s Envy, Michter’s Fort Nelson and Rabbit Hole are all distilleries in or near downtown Louisville.